 Uses of Virtual Terminal

 Virtual Terminal in Proteus, as I explained above, is used to send or receive data to or from the serial port.
-Serial port is a 9 pin port which is mostly find on the computer.
+Serial port is a 9 pin port which is mostly find on the computers and is normally used in Embedded System Projects.
 In most of the projects, the data is sent from the hardware to computer via this serial port and then user design some application on the computer to view that data in some representable form.

 Now, in projects there are some testing steps which are quite helpful, if we use them properly, and these testing steps require some tools in order to test the process.
 Like, suppose some student have designed the hardware to send the data to the computer and have also design its application to receive it and now when he tests it he didn’t receive any data.
 At that point student got tensed and don’t know where’s the error so at that point there’s may be some error in the hardware or may be in the software.